 Below you will find answers to some of the most commonly asked questions that our staff members (and potential staff members) have about Copper Cannon.
 If you have other questions that you do not see answered here, please feel free to contact us at firstname.lastname@example.org or at (603) 823-8107.

 Summer camp staff at Copper Cannon come from not only all over the U.S. but all over the world.
-In 2012, we had summer staff from South Africa, New Zealand, Scotland, Wales, England, Mexico and Spain.
-We also had staff from all over New Hampshire, all over New England and even from Oklahoma.
+During 2018, we had summer staff from Poland, Ireland, England, Mexico and Finland.
+We also had staff from all over New England.

 Every summer we usually have at least a couple of staff who are working at camp for college credit.
 We will be more than willing to work with your university and adviser.
 Staff have received college credits for the fields of education, social work, nonprofit management, human resources and plenty of other fields.
 Talk to your academic adviser about the possibility of receiving school credit for working a summer at camp.